2022 T1 League playoffs: Format

 Five teams will participate in the playoffs.
 The top three teams, based on winning percentage of regular season, directly qualify for the semifinals.
 The fourth and fifth seeds play the best-of-three play-in series, which is in a 1-1 format.
 The fourth seed will be awarded a one-win advantage.
 The winner of play-in series and the top three seeds play the best-of-five semifinals series.
 The winners of the semifinals series play the best-of-seven finals series.
 The semifinals series change to best-of-three series, which is in a 1-1-1 format.
 And finals series change to best-of-five series, which is in a 2-2-1 format, due to the COVID-19 pandemic in Taiwan.

 Playoff qualifying

 On April 17, 2022, the Kaohsiung Aquas clinched the regular season title.
 On May 18, the Taoyuan Leopards became the first team to qualify the play-in series.
 On May 19, the New Taipei CTBC DEA became the final team to secure a direct berth in the semifinals bracket, qualifying as the third seed and relegating the TaiwanBeer HeroBears to the play-in series.
-On May 22, the TaiwanBeer HeroBears won the play-in series and advance to the semifinals bracket.
+On May 22, the TaiwanBeer HeroBears won the play-in series and advanced to the semifinals bracket.